MichaelCurrin/coding-blog/index.md

 My preferred tools are Python, JavaScript and Bash, so language-specific posts are about those often.
 I also like making static sites and learning to use CMS tools.

-Follow me on my DEV.to blog.
-I post there regularly.
+Follow me on my DEV.to blog if you like that platform.
+I sometimes cross-post.

 <a href="https://dev.to/michaelcurrin">
     <img src="https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg"